icedq/icedq-docs/docs/onprem/vm-cluster-install.md

-# Installing on Virtual Machines
+# Install on Virtual Machines